Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 If you have the money to invest and only drink a cup or two at a time, this is the ideal coffee maker.
 It is one-of-a-kind, functional, and does not need to be watched as closely as other models due to the auto shut-off feature on the burner.
 This brewing set offers a sophisticated and artsy style that will be an attractive addition to any kitchen.

 This sleek and classic vacuum coffee maker is simple yet functional.
-One of the most inexpensive options available, the Yeme Coffee Master is also sturdy and durable.
+One of the most inexpensive options available, the Boeng 5-Cup Coffee Siphon is also sturdy and durable.
 The two chambers are made of heat-resistant borosilicate glass and the denatured alcohol burner is soot-free, leading to less mess and cleanup.
-The Yeme Coffee Master holds about five cups, perfect for an avid coffee drinker or sharing with a friend.
+The Boeng holds about five cups, perfect for an avid coffee drinker or sharing with a friend.

 - Compact size to fit in any space